hpcleuven/VscDocumentation/source/software/module_system_basics.rst

 versions of the :ref:`toolchains <toolchains>` based on the Intel and GNU compilers respectively.
 Certain modules may not belong to a particular toolchain.

+When different modules exist for the same package, for example because it has been compiled with two different toolchains, please consider trying out the different modules so as to choose the one that performs best for your workloads.

 Searching for modules
 ~~~~~~~~~~~~~~~~~~~~~